dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 %%writefile singleReducerSort.py
 #!~/anaconda2/bin/Python
 # -*- coding: utf-8 -*-
-import mrjob
+import MRJob
-from mrjob.job import MRJob
+from MRJob.job import MRJob
-from mrjob.step import MRStep
+from MRJob.step import MRStep

 class SingleReducerSort(MRJob):
-    # By specifying sort values True, mrjob will do a secondary sort on the value, in this case the words.
+    # By specifying sort values True, MRJob will do a secondary sort on the value, in this case the words.
     # ties will be broken by sorting words alphabetically in ascending order
     MRJob.SORT_VALUES = True